DubinosTech/Final-Database-Project/README.md

 # Final-Database-Project

-This repository contains the final project for the Databases I course.
-This project makes use of Docker in order to complete the initial setup and to get you setup as quickly as possible.
+This repository contains the final project for the Databases I class, Development of a database application.

 ### Diagram